rust-lang/async-book/src/01_getting_started/02_why_async.md

 overhead, especially for workloads with a large amount of IO-bound tasks, such as servers and databases.
 All else equal, you can have orders of magnitude more tasks than OS threads.
-That said, async Rust can result in larger binary sizes, both due to the state machines that are generated from async functions and because each executable needs to bundle an async runtime.
+However, async Rust results in larger binary blobs due to the state machines generated from async functions and since each executable bundles an async runtime.

 ### Example: Concurrent downloading

-In this example, our goal is to download two web pages concurrently.
+In this example our goal is to download two web pages concurrently.
-In a typical threaded application, we need to spawn threads to achieve concurrency:
+In a typical threaded application we need to spawn threads to achieve concurrency:

 ```rust,ignore